ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 By design, GNAP minimizes the need for any pre-flight discovery.
-To begin a request, the client instance only needs to know the grant endpoint of the AS (a single URL) and which keys it will use to sign the request.
+To begin a request, the client instance only needs to know the grant endpoint of the AS (a single URI) and which keys it will use to sign the request.
 Everything else can be negotiated dynamically in the course of the protocol.

 However, the AS can have limits on its allowed functionality.
 If the